extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i9-9900k-5700XT/README.md

 - Improved OpenCL [here](https://browser.geekbench.com/v5/compute/1264374) and Metal performance [here](https://browser.geekbench.com/v5/compute/1264376)due to Radeon optimisations

 ## Known Issues
-- Unlock with Apple Watch does not work (with current stable bios due to enabled serial port, use the Beta one)
+- Unlock with Apple Watch does not work with current stable bios due to enabled serial port. (use the Beta one or F7)
 - Multiple key press to wake from sleep with bluetooth (known issue with Gigabyte Gaming X or M boards)
-- I don't use a NVME drive but if you use a one its recommended to use NVMeFix.kext to fix power and energy consumption on these drives

 ## Bios Setup: